deebeebolger/deebeebolger.github.io/content/post/CELAVIE_EEG/index.md

 <!--more-->

-**Flowchart of RELAX pipeline applied to resting-state hdEEG data**
+## Flowchart of RELAX pipeline applied to resting-state hdEEG data

+This is a data flowchart showing the principle steps applied in the implementation of the RELAX pipeline used to preprocess the hdEEG resting-state data.
 ```mermaid
 flowchart TD;